 As is required of all work product of US federal government employees, the resulting software and the report about it are required to be in the public domain and a report about it was duly published, including on the Internet.
 It was there that Matt Shaver discovered EMC.
 He contacted NIST and entered into discussions with Fred Proctor about adapting the code for use in controlling less expensive hardware to be used for upgrades and replacements of CNC controls that were obsolete or just plain dead.
 NIST was intrigued because they too wanted something less expensive.
 In order to launch a cooperative effort, a formal agreement was created which guaranteed that the resulting code and design would remain in the public domain.

 NIST set up a mailing list for people interested in EMC.
 As time went on, others outside NIST became interested in improving EMC.
 Many people requested or coded small improvements to the code.
 Ray Henry wanted to refine the user interface.
 Since Ray was reluctant to try tampering with the C code in which the user interface was written, a simpler method was sought.
 Fred Proctor of NIST suggested a scripting language and wrote code to interface the Tcl/Tk scripting language to the internal NML communications of EMC.
-With this tool Ray went on to write a Tcl/Tk program that is the user interface in predominate use with EMC today.
+With this tool Ray went on to write a Tcl/Tk program that became the predominant user interface for EMC at the time.

 By this time interest in EMC as beginning to pick up substantially.
-As more and more people began to attempt installation of EMC, the difficulty of patching a Linux kernel with the real time extensions and of compiling the EMC code became glaringly obvious.
+As more and more people attempted installation of EMC, the difficulty of patching a Linux kernel with the real time extensions and of compiling the EMC code became glaringly obvious.
 Many attempts to document the process and write scripts were attempted, some with moderate success.
 The problem of matching the correct version of the patches and compilers with the selected version of Linux kept cropping up.
 Paul Corner came to the rescue with the BDI (brain dead install) which was a CD from which a complete working system (Linux, patches, and EMC) could be installed.
-Paul’s BDI has evolved into a bootable CD that can be run on most PC style computers to test drive EMC without overwriting the existing system on the hard disk.
-Once the user decides that they want a permanent EMC system, the same CD can install a complete EMC/Linux environment.
-The BDI approach has opened the world of EMC to a much larger potential user community.
-As this community became larger, the EMC mailing list and code archives were moved to the SourceForge and the LinuxCNC web site was established.
+The BDI approach opened the world of EMC to a much larger user community.
+As this community continued to grow, the EMC mailing list and code archives were moved to SourceForge and the LinuxCNC web site was established.